-Additional information is required to prove home ownership.
-Examples to meet this requirement include, but are not limited to, deeds/titles, property tax records with street address, municipal websites, mortgage documents, insurance documents.
-These documents must be stored in the Client File in the data management system.
+Documentation is required to prove home ownership.
+Examples to meet this requirement include, but are not limited to, deeds/titles, property tax records with street address, municipal websites, mortgage documents, or insurance documents.
+These documents must be stored in the client file in the WV WAP data management system.